copify/copify-wordpress/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fixes undefined var in CopifyAddToPosts
+* Fixes undefined var in CopifyViewJob

 = 1.0.8 =
 * When moving an already approved order to drafts, offer selection of "Post" or "Page"